-There are three ways that faculty members may chose to incorporate Canada Games content and activities into their courses.
-These approaches include direct, indirect and the use of Canada Games as content for a case.
-Each of these methods differ in relation to their requirements for engaging with the Canada Games staff or community partners.
+There are three ways that faculty members chose to incorporate Canada Games content and activities into their courses.
+These approaches included direct, indirect and the use of Canada Games as content for a case.
+Each of these methods differed in relation to their requirements for engaging with the Canada Games staff or community partners.

 1. Direct Engagement with Canada Games

-Creating a new course or incorporating an assignment that meets academic learning outcomes while also meeting a need of the Canada Games.
+Create a new course or incorporate an assignment that meets academic learning outcomes while also meeting a need of the Canada Games.

-Example: Engaging students from the Department of Modern Languages to aid in French Support Services during the Games in an practicum placement.
+Example: Engaging students from the Department of Modern Languages to aid in French Support Services during the Games in a practicum placement.

 2. Indirect Engagement with Canada Games